MINING – COAL

 Coal dust must be managed better with all transported coal loads covered and the bottom doors on coal carriages must prevent spillage in transport.

-Water used on mine sites must be recycled water as fresh water has other more important uses that recycled water might not be appropriate.
+Water used on mine sites must be recycled water as fresh water has other more important uses that recycled water might not be appropriate for.

 Passenger services will again have priority over coal transport on the railway lines.